afrancis40/ahcg_pipeline/GITREADME.md

 - save :x
 - git remote -v (to check if remote URL has changed)

-#To share a project
-- git push -u origin

 #To not share a project
 - ls -a
 - vi .gitignore
 - to not push certain files add filenames
-	Ex: *.a - no .a files
+	Ex: *.a -> no .a files
-	Ex: !lib.a - no track lib.a files
+	Ex: !lib.a -> no track lib.a files

 #Commit the file that youve changed in your local repository
 -git add "file name" <-----DO THIS ONE
--git commit -m "Add existing file"  ....and add small message what you changed -git push origin "your-branch"
+-git commit -m "Some comment"  ....and add small message what you changed

+#Put on Github
+-git push origin master